owwstha/closed-loop-buck-converter/README.md

 # Closed-Loop Buck Converter

 ## Overview & Objectives
-The goal of this project was to design and implement a regulated DC-DC step-down converter capable of maintaining a constant output voltage despite fluctuations in input voltage or load resistance using a feedback control loop.
+The goal of this project was to design and implement a regulated DC-DC step-down converter capable of maintaining a constant output voltage using a feedback control loop.

 ## Technical Details
 * Designed a Buck topology using a MOSFET switch, power inductor, diode, and output capacitor.